bluehairmylove2014/Kyanon-Assesment-Test/README.md

 # Met Requirements:

 - Use Angular framework
-- Do not use pre-existing UI libraries such as Tailwind, Bootstrap, or Ant Design.
+- Do not use any UI libraries such as Tailwind, Bootstrap, or Ant Design.
 Instead, use pure SCSS.
 - Use animation to enhance the visual appeal of the interface (self-coded and not using any libraries)
 - Display on various aspect ratios (responsive)
 - Use Typescript.